solisapariciok/CTD_prework/README.md

 # CTD_prework
-Open link
+Open link.
 Welcome to Weather Data.
-Press Temperture BUTTON to GET Temperature of weather Press Condition BUTTON to GET Conditon of weather
+Press Temperture BUTTON to GET Temperature of weather.
+Press Condition BUTTON to GET Conditon of weather.